Beginner's Guide to Billie Jean King Cup 2023

 What is the scoring format at the Billie Jean King Cup?

-Groups I-III: Groups I-III will be divided into three regions: Americas, Asia/Oceana and Europe/Africa.
-Within each region is two divisions with Group I being the highest and Group II the lower, except for Europe/Africa which has an additional group (Group III).
+Regional Groups I-IV: Groups I-IV will be divided into regions: Africa, Americas, Asia/Oceana and Europe/Africa.
+Group I is the highest regional division and Group IV the lowest.

 Romania |